yang020501/UIT-SE100-PPPTPMOOP/README.md

 # quanlyHoKhau

-to manage all residents information
+to manage all residents information basically